 You can begin your application by following this link: Nurse Anesthesia Program Application.
-We cannot accept paper applications after July 1, 2013.
-If you are re-applying, or have already submitted a complete paper application, contact the Admissions Department for guidance.
-Examples of the application (the old paper application forms) can be downloaded from the "Information About the Content of the Application" link below.
-These forms represent what will be asked during the electronic application process, please do not submit the paper forms.
-Please be sure to apply early enough to have all materials in before the April first deadline.
+We no longet accept paper applications.
+PLEASE NOTE: If you are re-applying, or have already submitted a complete paper application, contact the Admissions Department for guidance.
+Applications for prospective students who are not accepted are kept for only one year.
 You may apply at any time during the year, all applications are reviewed after the April first deadline.
 Late applications will not be reviewed until the following year.

-Applications for the class starting in 2014 are closed.
+We are accepting applications for the class starting in 2018.